Linen: The Fibres of Sleep

 When choosing linen, source matters.
 Look for:

-- European flax linen — the gold standard comes from Belgium, France, and the Netherlands.
-Look for the European Flax® certification, which guarantees origin and sustainable cultivation.
+European flax linen — the gold standard comes from Belgium, France, and the Netherlands.
+European Flax® certification guarantees origin and sustainable cultivation.

-- OEKO-TEX certification confirms the fabric has been tested for harmful substances.
-This matters particularly for bedding in prolonged skin contact.
+OEKO-TEX certification confirms the fabric has been tested for harmful substances.
+For bedding in prolonged skin contact, this matters.

-Start with bedding if you’re new to linen — sheets or pillowcases let you experience the fabric where it matters most.
-Brands like Cultiver, Piglet in Bed, and Magic Linen offer quality European flax linen.
+Start with bedding if you’re new to linen.
+Sheets or pillowcases let you experience the fabric where it matters most.
+Brands like Cultiver and Piglet in Bed offer quality European flax linen.
 For exceptional quality, look to traditional Belgian and Irish linen houses.